Binomial confidence intervals for rare events: importance of defining margin of error relative to magnitude of proportion: Relative Margin of Error Central to Performance

-An evaluation of the four estimators for $p^*=p=10^{-3}$ with $\alpha=0.1$ is shown in Figure \ref{Fig3}.
-At this significance level the coverage probabilities are more erratic with each interval producing $CPr$ values that oscillate outside of the $90\pm1\%$ limits.
-The Clopper-Pearson interval performs particularly poorly, requiring $n\ge60,000$ to produce just five valid intervals.

-The Wald interval is similar to the Wilson and Agresti-Coull intervals in terms of the proportion of $CPr$ values falling outside the desired range of $[89\%,91\%]$.
-None of the methods satisfy $\epsilon_R \le 0.5$ at $n=10,000$, although one could argue that the Wald interval is very close to satisfying both $\epsilon_R$ and $CPr$ criteria at this sample size.

-These figures highlight the similarities in performance when $\epsilon_R$ is considered as an evaluation criterion.
-In general, moderate-to-large sample sizes are required to satisfy both $CPr$ and $\epsilon_R$ criteria, and at these sample sizes the performance across the four intervals is reasonably comparable.
+Figures \ref{Fig1} and \ref{Fig2} highlight the similarities in performance when one considers $\tilde{\epsilon}_R$.
+In general, moderate-to-large sample sizes are required to satisfy both $CPr$ and $\tilde{\epsilon}_R$ criteria, and at these sample sizes the performance across the four intervals is reasonably comparable.